Fictionarry/InsTaG/README.md

 # InsTaG: Learning Personalized 3D Talking Head from Few-Second Video

-This is the official repository for our paper **InsTaG: Learning Personalized 3D Talking Head from Few-Second Video**.
+This is the official repository for our CVPR 2025 paper **InsTaG: Learning Personalized 3D Talking Head from Few-Second Video**.

 [Paper]() | [Project](https://fictionarry.github.io/InsTaG/) | [Video]()

 ![image](./assets/main.png)

-Code will be released in days.
-Stay tuned!
+🚧 **Code will be released in days.
+Stay tuned!** 🚧

 ## Installation